Continuoolithus: Distribution and paleoecology

-Continuoolithus canadensis is known from the Flaming Cliffs and the Egg Mountain localities (and possibly Sevenmile Hill too) of the Two Medicine Formation in Montana, from Devil's Coulee in the Oldman Formation in Alberta, and from the Dinosaur Park Formation in Alberta, all of which date to the Late Cretaceous (Campanian).
+Continuoolithus canadensis is known from the Flaming Cliffs and the Egg Mountain localities (and possibly Sevenmile Hill too) of the Two Medicine Formation in Montana, from the Cedar Mountain Formation in Utah, from Devil's Coulee in the Oldman Formation in Alberta, and from the Dinosaur Park Formation in Alberta, all of which date to the Late Cretaceous (Campanian).

 The Two Medicine Formation represents the coastal plains along the western side of the Western Interior Seaway.
 The Flaming Cliff locality formed in a well-drained overbank of an alluvial floodplain.
 The Egg Mountain locality also represents a floodplain overbank.
 The formation has a diverse assemblage of dinosaurs including theropods such as Troodon, Albertosaurus, ornithomimids and dromaeosaurs, as well as several types of hadrosaurs, ceratopsians, ankylosaurs, and smaller ornithischians such as Orodromeus.
 It also includes pterodactyloid pterosaurs, Champsosaurus, turtles, lizards, and mammals.
 Other types of eggs from Two Medicine include Montanoolithus, Prismatoolithus levis (the eggs of Troodon formosus), some small unidentified theropod eggs, P. hirschi, Triprismatoolithus, Tubercuoolithus, Spheroolithus albertensis (eggs of Maiasaura), S. choteauensis, eggs of Hypacrosaurus, and Krokolithes.

 The Oldman Formation was formed by ephemeral rivers in a semi-arid environment characterized by seasonal precipitation.
 Like the Two Medicine Formation, the Oldman Formation is also known for its diversity of fossil eggs; in addition to Continuoolithus, eggs of Hypacrosaurus, Spheroolithus, Prismatoolithus, Porituberoolithus, Tristaguloolithus, and Dispersituberoolithus are also known.
 Dinosaurian skeletal remains include Troodon, tyrannosaurids, ankylosaurids, hadrosaurids, ceratopsids, and ornithomimids.
 Footprints of hadrosaurs are also known.
 The formation was also populated by multituberculate mammals, numerous types of turtles, Champsosaurus, sturgeons, and pterosaurs (including the giant Quetzalcoatlus).